Most famous former guest: Orson Welles.

 They have a choice of rooms; doubles, twins and triples and some large double suites.
 The rooms are spacious, clean and comfortable and furnished in a generally modern, quite minimalist style.
-Check your options on the booking page here.

 The building as a whole is incredibly impressive and steeped in Catalan history, and though the rooms are of a high standard and have some historical details here and there, they generally lack the medieval ambience of much of the rest of the castle.

 A wander around the grounds of Parador de Cardona as the sun sets is the best way to soak up some of that lovely ambience, you can admire its sturdy ancient walls and towers, the romanesque Church of Sant Vicenç de Cardona and the 11th century Torre de la Minyona for example with the views from the top of the Minyona Tower being absolutely spectacular.

 They have a very highly rated restaurant here, the Abad Restaurant, which does a fantastic line of mainly Catalan traditional food; hearty meals like butifarra con mongetes or lomo de cerdo ahumada, and lighter dishes like espinacas a la Catalana for example.
 The dining takes place in the wonderfully atmospheric medieval era castle dining hall, you’ll find the service and the presentation both excellent and you’ll have a good choice of Catalan, and other, wines too.

 Other facilities at the castle include a bar, a gift shop, a fitness center/gym and a sauna.